jpenna/conway-game/README.md

 This way the application don't have to iterate through the whole array and check all neighboring cells.
 With no optimization, on a 50x50 matrix, this would mean 50x50x8 = 20,000 iterations (8 neighboring cells), but with my current solution this max iterations will only happen if ALL cells are alive at once, (what can only happen at the first round of the game).
+On  the other hand, there might be some performance issues when deciding for `Map` over `Array` (check Tradeoffs below).

 ### Tradeoffs